Home » DIY » outdoor living » Spray Painted Outdoor Rug for Camper or RV

 Spray Painted Outdoor Rug

 I wanted to spray-paint a border on the simple outdoor rug.
-I tried to tape off a border with the painter’s tape, but it wouldn’t stick at all to the texture of the outdoor carpet.
+I tried to tape off a border with painter’s tape, but it wouldn’t stick to the texture of the outdoor carpet at all.
 Enter Gorilla Duct Tape!
-This extra tough duct tape worked well!
+This extra-tough duct tape worked well!
 As you can see, I used a tile coaster to space the outside and inside pieces of tape.
 It was sweltering, so I did the taping off inside and rolled the rug up to take it outside to paint.

 Spray Paint Outdoor Rug

-The cardboard was to prevent overspray, but after testing it, there was no overspray on the cardboard.
+The cardboard was intended to prevent overspray, but after testing, there was none on it.
 The paint is Sea Glass by Krylon.

 When spray painting something like this, it’s best to spray straight down, not at an angle.